 Australian exports are dependent on iron ore, New Zealand relies on dairy products and energy makes up the bulk of Canadian, Brazilian and Indonesian exports.
 Therefore, a sharp tumble in prices of energy, gold, dairy and metals combined with a stronger dollar, a weakening Chinese economy and bets on looser monetary policy - excluding Brazil where rates remain high - have seen commodity bears out in full force in recent weeks.

-Both the Australian and New Zealand dollars traded at six-year lows on Monday, while Friday saw the Canadian dollar and the Brazilian real tumble to 2004 and 2003 troughs respectively.
+Both the Australian and traded at six-year lows on Monday, while Friday saw the Canadian dollar and the Brazilian real tumble to 2004 and 2003 troughs respectively.
 Meanwhile, Indonesia's rupiah hit a fresh seventeen-year low on Monday - the seventh time in two months.

 IG's market strategist Evan Lucas believes Wednesday's meeting could be a boon for the crumbling commodity sector.